Optimizing Multi-Modality Trackers via Significance-Regularized Tuning: Proposed Method

-Effective cross-domain fine-tuning necessitates a delicate balance between stability (preserving critical pre-trained knowledge) and plasticity (adapting to the new domain)~\cite{mermillod2013stability}.
-We regulate this trade-off via two intrinsic parameter sensitivities, identifying the evolving parameter importance from pre-trained to target tasks: \textbf{prior sensitivity}, reflecting its importance to pre-trained knowledge, and \textbf{transfer sensitivity}, indicating its role in target-task adaptation.
-Excessive changes to highly sensitive parameters in either aspect can hinder the transfer process.
+Effective cross-domain fine-tuning necessitates a delicate balance between stability (preserving critical pre-trained knowledge) and plasticity (adapting to the new domain)~\citep{mermillod2013stability,zheng2025towards,zhou2025revisiting}.
+We regulate this trade-off via two intrinsic parameter significance, identifying the evolving parameter importance from pre-trained to target tasks: \textbf{\textit{prior significance}}, reflecting its importance to pre-trained knowledge, and \textbf{\textit{transfer significance}}, indicating its role in target-task adaptation.
+Excessive changes to highly significant/fragile parameters in either aspect can hinder the transfer process.